kahawai-sre/azfw-policy-tf-example/README.md

 # azfw-policy-tf-example
+Example pattern for deployment and ongoing lifecycle management of Azure Firewall Policy and Rule Collecttion Groups, alongside immediate resource dependencies.
 1. /config/<resouce_type>.yaml - for all deployed Azure Resources, resource instances and per instance config are defined in YAML format
 2. /custom.security.variables.tf - defines relative paths to the yaml file for each resource type
 3. /custom.security.settings.tf - yaml files for each resource type are read using yamldecode in terraform 'local' code.
 A map is generated for each resource type.